 ¼ cup split black urad daal (black gram split lentil)

-(all of these above 4 ingredients need to be washed and soaked in warm water for at least 30 minutes)
+(Because dry lentils and rice take longer to cook, these above 4 ingredients need to be washed and soaked in warm water for at least 30 minutes)

 1 onion, cut into strips